Sir Bani Yas: Wildlife and nature

+Important Bird Area

+The small islands near Sir Bani Yas have been designated an Important Bird Area (IBA) by BirdLife International because they support breeding populations of Socotra cormorants, Saunders's terns and white-cheeked terns.

 Hospitality

-Located adjacent to a lagoon, on the northwest reaches of the island, is the Desert Islands Resort & Spa by Anantara with 64 rooms including six private lodges.
-The resort is also home to three restaurants, a spa, health club, kids club and business facilities.

-TDIC (Tourism Development and Investment Company) has announced in May 2014 that it was marketing a new hotel lease possibility in the island.
+The island hosts three luxury hotels, all operated by Thai hospitality company Minor Hotels: the Desert Islands Resort & Spa by Anantara in the northwest, the Anantara Sir Bani Yas Island Al Sahel Villa Resort in the west, and the Anantara Sir Bani Yas Island Al Yamm Villa Resort in the east.
+The first resort opened in 2008 and has 64 rooms, while the second and third resort both opened in 2013 and have 30 villas each.

+Visitors can park their cars in the dedicated parking at the arrival centre.
+The island can be reached by complimentary water taxi from the jetty at Jebel Dhanna.
+The journey takes approximately 30 minutes, with four scheduled crossings a day.
+The properties are a 15 minute drive from each other with complimentary guest transfers between the resorts.

+MODON is the real estate development and investment company of the three Anantara resorts on Sir Bani Yas Island.

-Several cruise lines, in particular MSC Cruises and TUI Cruises, use a small section of the island as a Private island destination on week long cruises.
+Celestyal Cruises, MSC Cruises and TUI Cruises, use a small section of the island as a private island destination on week-long cruises.
 The section contains beaches and several bar and buffet areas.

 Sustainability

 The island is being developed with respect to its nature and delicate ecosystem.
-The island operates the region’s first wind turbine, which has a production capacity of 850 kilowatts, currently producing energy to power the island’s facilities alongside conventional supply from the national grid.
+The island operates the region's first wind turbine, which has a production capacity of 850 kilowatts, currently producing energy to power the island's facilities alongside conventional supply from the national grid.
 The island also uses solar energy to power part of the staff accommodation which is not currently connected to the electricity grid.

 The Abu Dhabi-based renewable energy company Masdar has declared plans to raise wind production capacity to 30 megawatts.

 Transportation

-Flights are available through Sir Bani Yas Airport.
+Guest staying at the three luxury resorts on Sir Bani Yas Island can take the complimentary water taxi from the jetty at Jebel Dhanna.